Ilemon12345/exchange_test_task/README.md

 This application is not supposed to be run in cluster env so it is not used distributed scheduling(quartz) or state synchoniztion via messaging (kafka)

+Also, fixer io only have EUR base for free plan that's why we pass it for all currencies ...

 # prerequsite
 In order to run up u need:
 - run docker server